QueraTeam/django-qsessions/README.md

 6. `pip install geoip2`
 7. Set `GEOIP_PATH` to a directory for GeoIP2 database.
 8. `python manage.py download_geoip_db` (You can add it to a cron to update DB automatically)

+For clearing expired sessions from DB:

+    python manage.py clearsessions

+It's recommended to add it to a daily cron job.